Taxpayers warned over HMRC charging £3.5 billion too much26

 According to the CV & Interview Advisors (CVIA), a few aspects of a CV may require job-seekers — even chancellors perhaps — to be vague.

-“Now Halifax is part of BoS there’s not really an issue, but changing ‘Economist’ to ‘Retail Banking’ potentially raises more eyebrows,” the CVIA told Moore News.
+“Now Halifax is part of BoS [Bank of Scotland] there’s not really an issue, but changing ‘Economist’ to ‘Retail Banking’ potentially raises more eyebrows,” the CVIA told Moore News.

 “It’s worth considering that ‘Retail Banking’ isn’t really a job title; it’s more the area of the bank [that Ms Reeves now says she worked in].